Günther Rall: Defense of the Reich

 Rall's unit succeeded in this battle, but at a high cost.
 Besides Rall's claim of one P-47, two North American P-51 Mustang fighters were also claimed by other pilots.
 The group lost 11 Bf 109s, with two pilots killed and five wounded—all of the Stabschwarm were shot down.

-In the autumn, 1944, Rall moved to Bad Wörishofen and became in instructor at the Verbandsführerschule of the General der Jagdflieger (Training School for Unit Leaders).
+In autumn 1944, Rall moved to Bad Wörishofen and became an instructor at the Verbandsführerschule of the General der Jagdflieger (Training School for Unit Leaders).
 Part of this training involved flying captured Allied aircraft and preparing notes for student pilots on their capabilities and deficiencies.
 Rall flew in mock-combat with Bf 109s; specifically, he flew the Spitfire, P-38, P-47, and the P-51 fighters.

 On 20 February 1945, he was appointed Geschwaderkommodore of Jagdgeschwader 300 (JG 300—300th Fighter Wing), operating from airfields in southern Germany during the last months of the war.
-On his arrival Rall found 15 burning German fighters on the airfield, courtesy of a low-level P-51 attack.
+On his arrival Rall found 15 burning German fighters on the airfield courtesy of a low-level P-51 attack.
 Rall reported the wing was in chaos, with no radar, while fuel and food had to be sought from day to day.
 JG 300 withdrew to Salzburg in Austria as American and French forces advanced deep into southern Germany.
-Rall did not claim an enemy aircraft during his time with the wing.
+Rall did not claim an enemy aircraft during his time with JG 300.

-On 2 March 1945 JG 300 sortied with all four groups for the last time supported by JG 301.
+On 2 March 1945, JG 300 sortied with all four groups for the last time supported by JG 301.
 The two units sent 198 fighters to contest an American air raid.
-Only small groups reached the bombers, but any successes had no effect.
+Only small groups reached the bombers, but their successes had no effect.
 JG 300 continued to fly and fight into 1945.
-On one mission, the pilots claimed an optimistic total of 50 to 60 aircraft at the cost of 24 killed to the ever present USAAF fighter escorts, while Rall was hospitalised again due to his wounds.
+On one mission, the pilots claimed an optimistic total of 50 to 60 aircraft at the cost of 24 killed against the ever present USAAF fighter escorts, while Rall was hospitalized again due to his wounds.